Bad Taste: Plot

 At sunrise, they try to leave but are attacked by the aliens, and a gunfight ensues.
 Derek emerges and joins the fight, using his belt as a headband when the hat is shot off.
 He grabs a chainsaw from the boot of his car and heads for the aliens' house.
 As the group leaves with Giles, the alien leader (Lord Crumb) and his followers morph into their true form and follow.
 Ozzy uses a rocket launcher to explode Frank's car, which has been overrun by aliens.

 Frank and Ozzy hunt for Lord Crumb and kill many aliens along the way.
 Meanwhile, Derek kills an alien with his chainsaw and replaces the missing parts of his brain with its brain.
 An alien prepares to shoot Frank and Ozzy, but it is beheaded by Derek.
 Frank and Ozzy are shocked to see him alive, and see he has lost his mind.

 After they escape the house, Lord Crumb shoots Ozzy in the leg and Frank fires his rocket launcher at the leader, but misses.
-Lord Crumb knocked out Derek; the house transforms into a giant space ship and blasts off into space.
+Lord Crumb knocks out Derek and the house transforms into a giant spaceship and blasts off into space.

 On board, Derek looks out the window to see Earth.
 He ambushes Crumb and kills the alien with his chainsaw.
 He proclaims war on the alien, then puts on the alien leader's skin and laughs maniacally as he rockets towards the alien planet.

 Back on Earth, the survivors drive away in Derek's car.